danthemister/we-practice/daily_reports/2016_08_05/Daniel.md

 I'm so glad to see that you started to upload your daily updates, by your own motivation rather than my instructions.
 It somehow inspired me, indeed.

 First thing first, I would suggest you to get started with `Markdown` in writing daily updates (it's a powerful document type for devs, see the suffix `.md` of my report).
-There are lots of convenience usages of Markdown which helps you to better structure/format your documents.
+There are lots of convenient usages of Markdown which help you to better structure/format your documents.

 Check this out: [Markdown wiki page](https://en.wikipedia.org/wiki/Markdown).
 There're also quite a lot of powerful Markdown editors, I'll leave it to you to figure out your favourite one on the internet (but to be honest, normally a system default TextEditor/Notepad is enough).